Educ00/mdisc-2425/docs/system-documentation/sprint 1/US05/01.requirements-engineering/US005-requirements.md

 **Input Data:**

-Typed data:
+* Typed data:
- * Location on the map
+ * location on the map

-Selected data:
+* Selected data:
- * Station type (Depot, Station, Terminal)
+ * station type (Depot, Station, Terminal)
- * Center definition for the station (NE, SE, NW, SW) if the station type is "Station"
+ * center definition for the station (NE, SE, NW, SW) if the station type is "Station"

 **Output Data:**